Guardians vs Pirates Prediction — AI Finds CAN'T MISS MLB Lines & Props (Apr 18)

 Cleveland vs. Pittsburgh Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each player.
+Remi is pouring through mountains of stats on each team.
 In fact, anytime the Guardians and Pirates play there’s always several intriguing observations to key in on.
-Not to mention games played at PNC Park in Apr seemingly never follow normal, predictable betting trends.
+Not to mention games played at PNC Park in Apr can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Bart over 0.5 Total Bases.